BCEM-UniAndes/BCEM-UniAndes.github.io/README.md

   - **Images:** All images used on the homepage should be placed in the `assets/img/` directory:
     - `banners/` — Contains banner images used on the homepage.
     - `homeslides/` — Contains images used in the homepage slideshow.
+      > **Tip:** The aspect ratio of the profile pictures is 1205 / 790, so to avoid unwanted distortion of these pictures when displayed in the website, is best if the images already have the desired aspect ratio.
+There are several free online tools and desktop applications (e.g. GIMP, Photoshop, Inkscape) to tweak and/or modify images to achieve this.
     - `affilpics/` — Contains images of institutional affiliations.
     - `collapics/` — Contains images of collaborators and sponsors.